by Marcia Hinds – Megan and Ryan's Mom www.autism-and-treatment.com

 Autism awareness is no longer enough!
 We need a doctor on every corner who says I know what this is and I know how to treat it.
 The world needs to realize our children are not broken, just sick.
 And they can get better.
 Many children have already made the long, difficult journey to recovery.
 If these children can improve, more can be helped.
 We no longer have to sit and watch helplessly while our children slip away.

 Don’t believe all you’ve been told.
 We need to RETHINK autism.
 You know that your child is ill.
 You’ve caught a glimpse, however brief, of the loving, vibrant child who is hidden behind the veil of autism.
 You know they are IN THERE.
 We must join together to give our children a future.
 We can agree that this is a medical and treatable condition.
 This must be our message; unwavering, unapologetic and most of all, unified.
 The infighting among different groups about what causes autism and how to fix it must stop.
 This is the only way we will win the war on autism.
 We must never give up until we find the answers to help our children!

 ALONE there is little we can do about autism

 TOGETHER we will be unstoppable!

 Marcia Hinds is a DIY autism parent and wrote I Know You’re In There: winning our war against autism.
 Her inspirational book is the story of her son’s recovery.
 The “experts” said an institution was in Ryan’s future.
 But after medical treatment, remarkable things happened and Ryan was able to learn what he couldn’t before.
 Their story is told in a way that is heartwarming, heartbreaking, and sometimes hilarious.
 Marcia has degrees in sociology and psychology from UCLA and is a credentialed teacher.
 But Marcia’s most impressive credential for writing this book is that she is Ryan’s mother and their family survived the autism diagnosis.
-You can find Marcia at www.autism-and-treatment.com
+You can find more info to help on Marcia's website www.autism-and-treatment.com